tamucc-comp-bio/how_to/howto_dvc.md

 <details><summary>VIII.
 Cloning Repo w/ DVC Already Set Up</summary>
 <p>

+If you do not complete steps 1-3 in totality, then you will have to remove the repo from you computer and start from step 1 here.

 1. **Clone the GitHub Repository:**

   Clone the repo, then `cd` into it